 There are a variety of restrictive covenants that you may see when buying a house.
 Here are a few common covenants to look out for:

-The covenants listed above are fairly common but there are still many more you could come across.
+The restrictive covenants listed above are fairly common but there are still many more you could come across.
 Some restrictions may even go as far as asking owners not to play musical instruments at certain times of the day.
 The type of covenant and the level of detail provided will depend on the person who enforced it.

 The main reason covenants are designed is to uphold particular standards for the residents.
 This is especially true for new build restrictive covenants.
 Many covenants imposed by housing developers or property management companies are to prevent owners from completing work or other acts that could negatively impact the neighbourhood or affect a desired level of unity.

 They are generally put in place to benefit someone, particularly neighbouring properties.
 This means that anything from fixing a satellite dish to keeping livestock could be included in the title deeds as a restrictive covenant.